Santoshkurmi/hls_tts_bypass/Bug1.md

 This is a report generated from testing the website https://harkiratapi.classx.co.in and its dependency domain.

-- Bug1: Download encrypted video metadata file to play and share video in any browser locally without downloading and decrypting the actual video file.
+- Bug: Download encrypted video metadata file to play and share video in any browser locally without downloading and decrypting the actual video file.

+You might say there is token expiration after playing it few times.
+Right?.
+But I am not talking about this.
+The expiration of token works to get the html file of the video that has all the video metadata.
+Once I get that file(html) having all the metadata, there is no need of token, any authorization at all.
+I can play video by live serving that html file locally saving in the computer.

+So the bug is,once I get the video html file where video is playing, then there is no expiration system.
+By the way, you have to save the video html file locally and then run it locally.
+Copying the link from the browser for that video won't work as it will again fetch the video metadata where there is token expiration.

 ## Bug1 reproduction: